Bubbergamesites/photos-/README.md

 Logo.svg is an image version <br/>
-Bubber.svg is another image version but its hidden >:)
+Bubber.svg is another image version but its hidden behind bubber image <br/>
+browser.svg is a simple kinda bad web proxy